corda/corda-runtime-os/applications/workers/release/combined-worker/README.md

  cd ../corda-runtime-os/
 ```

+## Metrics

+Corda exposes Prometheus metrics.
+In order to view this metrics, when running the combined worker, you can use the configuration in  `../../../metrics`.
+See `../../../metrics/readme.md` for further documentation.

 ## Security Manager

 Security Manager can get in the way when debugging the code that runs inside the sandbox.
 For example, evaluating an expression while debugging a flow might result with access denied error.